Navan O'Mahonys GAA

-Navan O'Mahony's (CLCG Ó Mathúna An Uaimh) is a Gaelic Athletic Association (GGA) club located in Navan, County Meath, Ireland.
+Navan O'Mahony's (CLCG Ó Mathúna An Uaimh) is a Gaelic Athletic Association (GAA) club located in Navan, County Meath, Ireland.
 The club fields teams in Gaelic football, hurling, and camogie.
 Navan O'Mahony's participates in various Meath GAA Senior Football Championship competitions having won the title 20 times, making it the most successful football club in Meath.
 Additionally, the club has claimed the Meath Senior Hurling Championship title twice, placing it among the top teams in the county.

 History

 The idea of forming a new Gaelic football club in Navan was first mooted during a late evening discussion at the house of the late Peter Hughes, Artherton, Navan, with co-founders, the late Eddie Duignan and Jack Callaghan spearheading the move.
 An impromptu meeting was called for the purpose of forming the new club but just nine men turned up for this meeting.
 They were Peter Hughes, Jack Callaghan, Eddie Duignan, Paddy Cahill, Benny Garland, Tom Duignan, Patsy Reilly, Terry O'Dea and Jackie Carroll.